spacemeshos/gpu-post/README.md

 - Windows 10 Pro.
 - Microsoft Visual Studio 2017 (any edition should be okay.
 Visual Studio 2019 is not supported.
 You may also need to install specific versions of the Windows SDK when prompted when attempting to build for the first time.
 - NVIDIA GPU Computing Toolkit 10.0 (but not later versions), and an NVIDIA GPU supporting CUDA 10.0 computation for CUDA testing.
+- Vulkan SDK 1.0, and an AMD GPU supporting Vulkan 1.0 for Vulkan testing.
 - An AMD GPU supporting OpenCL 1.2 or newer for OpenCL testing.

 ### Linux
 - Modern 64-bit Linux, such as Ubuntu, Debian.
 - NVIDIA GPU Computing Toolkit 9 or 10, and an NVIDIA GPU supporting CUDA 9 or 10 computation for CUDA testing.
+- Vulkan SDK 1.0.
 - An AMD GPU supporting OpenCL 1.2 or newer for OpenCL testing.
 Install the AMD Linux driver package (with the opencl option selected).

 ## Building

 Build options:
+### Windows and Linux
-SPACEMESHCL   "Build with OpenCL support" default: ON SPACEMESHCUDA "Build with CUDA support"   default: ON
+SPACEMESHCL     "Build with OpenCL support" default: ON SPACEMESHCUDA   "Build with CUDA support"   default: ON SPACEMESHVULKAN "Build with Vulkan support" default: ON
+### macOS
+SPACEMESHCL     "Build with OpenCL support" default: OFF SPACEMESHCUDA   "Build with CUDA support"   default: OFF SPACEMESHVULKAN "Build with Vulkan support" default: ON

 ### Windows
 1. Open project folder into Visual Studio 2017: `File -> Open -> Folder`.